hammadsi/KP-3/README.md

 # KP-3
 Customer Driven Project - Group 3

-# Wheelchair Ergometer Game Controller - To use the wheelchair as a controller
+# Wheelchair Ergometer Game Controller

 This project allows an Invictus Trainer to interface with a computer or smartphone using encoders and an nRF52840 microcontroller.
-A gameplay demo video is available, showing what the player sees on the screen.

 ## Installation

 ### Prerequisites